dhammon/AttacksAndCountermeasures/textbook/10-SecurityTesting.md

 > ```
 > sysinfo
 > ```
+> >[!warning] Warning - Session Death
-> If your session dies, rerun the handler and re-execute the runme.exe on the victim to reestablish a connection.
-Using the help menu, identify a command that looks interesting and run it.
+> >If your session dies, rerun the handler and re-execute the runme.exe on the victim to reestablish a connection.
+>
+> Using the help menu, identify a command that looks interesting and run it.
 Describe the command and if you were successful running it.

 >[!exercise] Exercise 10.3 - Metasploitable2
 >In this task you will set up a local docker container running Metasploitable2 and perform a penetration test against it.
 This black box scope starts at the enumeration through exploitation phases - reconnaissance and post exploitation phases are not required.